serleno8/Aiostreams/README.md

 This addon can be deployed as a [Cloudflare Worker](https://workers.cloudflare.com/).

 > [!NOTE]
 > Cloudflare Workers cannot make requests to other Cloudflare Workers from the same account.
-If you have deployed the Stremio GDrive addon already on a Cloudflare account, the AIOStreams worker on the same account will not be able to fetch streams from your Stremio GDrive worker.
+If you have deployed the Stremio GDrive addon already on a Cloudflare account, the Scrapie worker on the same account will not be able to fetch streams from your Stremio GDrive worker.

 > [!WARNING]
 > A Cloudflare Worker may get blocked by Torrentio.
 You may also encounter a build error, in which case you will have to edit the code slightly and lose the functionality of the `ADDON_PROXY` environment variable